Suicide (tagged articles)

 Suicide Terrorism as a Tactic: How Dominant, yet Subtle Representations Form Identities and Meanings

-Although terrorism has been present in the world for centuries, it is only since the 1980s that Suicide terrorism has become an object of study for academics and an existing concern for government professionals.
-While discourses on Suicide terrorism...
-Read Article »
+Frank Mariscal - Although terrorism has been present in the world for centuries, it is only since the 1980s that suicide terrorism has become an object of study for academics and an existing concern for government professionals.
+While discourses on suicide terrorism have evolved, and...
+Keep Reading »

-Dr. Timothy Quill made headlines in the fields of patient rights and euthanasia when he published “Death and Dignity” in the New England Journal of Medicine (1991).
-In the articlce, Quill described his long-term patient, Diane, who had...
-Read Article »
+Anna Kozlova - Dr. Timothy Quill made headlines in the fields of patient rights and euthanasia when he published “Death and Dignity” in the New England Journal of Medicine (1991).
+In the articlce, Quill described his long-term patient, Diane, who had a history of surviving...
+Keep Reading »

-One of the fastest growing medical phenomena is that of human euthanasia.
+Jeremy W. Wilson - One of the fastest growing medical phenomena is that of human euthanasia.
 No matter what the argument or the entity involved, the common question seems to be whether or not the act of human euthanasia is an ethically acceptable practice.
-Frequently...
-Read Article »
+Frequently a person takes a...
+Keep Reading »